telerik/xaml-docs/controls/radgridview/how-to/access-filtered-and-sorted-items.md

 ---
 title: Access filtered and sorted items
 page_title:  Access Filtered and Sorted items
-description: Get started with the Items property of the Telerik WPF DataGrid allowing you to access a newly created view after data operations have been applied.
+description: Get started with the Items property of the Telerik {{ site.framework_name }} DataGrid allowing you to access a newly created view after data operations have been applied.
 slug: gridview-how-to-access-filtered-and-sorted-items
 tags: sorted, filtered, items
 published: True